Shoulder Dislocation and Recurrent Instability

-Shoulder Instability: Diagnosis
+Shoulder instability: Diagnosis

-The initial diagnosis of a shoulder dislocation may be obvious in a traumatic episode, however it may be more difficult to accurately diagnose when the shoulder self relocates.
-Frequently, patients will feel as their shoulder was ‘out of joint’ and painful thereafter.
+The initial diagnosis of a shoulder dislocation may be obvious in a traumatic episode, however it may be more difficult to accurately diagnose when the shoulder self-relocates.
+Frequently, patients will feel their shoulder was ‘out of joint’ and painful thereafter.
 Careful history and a thorough examination will reveal the instability and at times this can be uncomfortable.
 Many patients feel apprehensive about their shoulder when the arm is placed out to the side (abduction and external rotation).

-After an initial incident an X-ray is recommended to exclude any associated fractures around the shoulder.
+After an initial incident, an X-ray is recommended to exclude any associated fractures around the shoulder.
 Thereafter, an MRI is the investigation of choice which allows us to accurately diagnose the torn structures within the shoulder and discuss treatment options with you.

-Shoulder Instability: Treatment
+Shoulder instability: Treatment

 Shoulder instability can be treated surgically or non-surgically.
 Non-surgical treatment involves physiotherapy and exercises to strengthen the muscles surrounding the joint.
 This can be successful for some people, or they may choose to modify their sporting activities.
 However, for many people, physiotherapy and strengthening is not successful and surgery is recommended.